samsapiol10/lawrencendungu.github.io/README.md

 **4. Portfolio Features**

+  i.
 Professional bio and background

+  ii.
 Skills and competencies overview

+  iii.
 Selected projects and case studies

+  iv.
 Contact information and professional links

 **5. Technologies Used**

-HTML, CSS, and JavaScript
+  - HTML, CSS, and JavaScript

-Git and GitHub
+  - Git and GitHub

-Data analysis tools and libraries (where applicable)
+  - Data analysis tools and libraries (where applicable)

 **6. Purpose of This Repository**

-To host and version-control my portfolio website
+  a) To host and version-control my portfolio website

-To demonstrate clean code structure and documentation
+  b) To demonstrate clean code structure and documentation

-To provide recruiters and collaborators with an overview of my professional capabilities
+  c)To provide recruiters and collaborators with an overview of my professional capabilities

 **7. Future Improvements**

-Add detailed project case studies
+  - Add detailed project case studies

-Integrate data visualizations and dashboards
+  - Integrate data visualizations and dashboards

-Improve accessibility and performance
+  - Improve accessibility and performance

-Deploy continuous updates as skills and experience grow
+  - Deploy continuous updates as skills and experience grow

 **8. Contact**